🔼The name Izhar: Summary

 The name Izhar comes from the root צהר (shr), which we here at Abarim Publications think has to do with being at the highest point:

 The meaning of the name Izhar obviously depends wholly on what meaning we render the root.
-Since we here at Abarim Publications are of the opinion that the root in essence declares being at a zenith of some sort, we would translate the name Izhar primarily with He Is On Top and secondarily with He Produces Oil.
+Since we here at Abarim Publications are of the opinion that the root in essence declares being at a zenith of some sort, we would translate the name Izhar with He Will Be At The Apex or He Will Be Ripe or even He Will Produce Oil.
 Note the important relation between Zechariah's vision and the name Gethsemane.

 The learned body behind the NOBSE Study Bible Name List believes that the root essentially means to be bright, and translates the name Izhar with Shining.